Alma Mahler

 Alma Mahler-Werfel (born Alma Margaretha Maria Schindler; 31 August 1879 – 11 December 1964) was an Austrian composer, author, editor, and socialite.
-Musically active from her early years, she was the composer of nearly fifty songs for voice and piano, and works in other genres as well.
-17 songs are known to have survived.
-At 15, she was mentored by Max Burckhard.
+Musically active from her early years, she became a fixture of Vienna's fin de siècle cultural scene, and struck up friendships and relationships with a number of notable artists and composers.

-In 1902, she married composer Gustav Mahler, who died in 1911.
+Alma was trained in composition by Max Burckhard, but ceased her compositional activity in 1902, when she married composer Gustav Mahler, who died in 1911.
 Between 1911 and 1914 she had a passionate affair with Oskar Kokoschka.
 In 1915, Alma married Walter Gropius, and they had a daughter, Manon Gropius.
 Throughout her marriage to Gropius, Alma engaged in an affair with Franz Werfel.
 Following her separation from Gropius, Alma and Werfel eventually married.

-In 1938, after Nazi Germany annexed Austria, Werfel and Alma fled, as it was unsafe for the Jewish Werfel.
-Eventually the couple settled in Los Angeles.
-In later years, her salon became part of the artistic scene, first in Vienna, then in Los Angeles and New York.
+In 1938, after Nazi Germany annexed Austria, Werfel and Alma fled to France, as it was unsafe for the Jewish Werfel in Austria.
+In 1940, they escaped via Spain and Portugal to the US.
+Eventually, the couple settled in Los Angeles.
+In later years, her salon became part of the artistic scene (as before in Vienna), first in Los Angeles, then in New York.